lgsduran/Synchronization/README.md

 ## Instructions

 The solution relies on mainly four paths to compile succesfully.
-Therefore, two files which must be updated according to the source and target folders as well as the settings as below.
+Therefore, there are two files which must be updated according to the source and target folders as well as the settings as below.

 - The file **program.cs** stores the kick off path value which is expected to reflect the current folder path:
 ```csharp